Nelson-Levi/Nelson-Levi/README.md

 ## Technologies and Tools

 - Proficient in: C#, Python, HTML/CSS, and currently learning JavaScript, Java, and more!
-- Skills: Defect Triage, Queue Management, Wireframing
+- Skills: Defect Triage, Infrastructure Automation, Object-Oriented Programming

 ## Projects